hunter-teacher-cert/syllabi-summer-2021/data-structures.md

      - open hashing.
 1. July 30
    - Heaps
+1. Final project
+   - To be completed one week after the last class session and weighted twice other projects.
+   - Students will complete a final project that encorporates data structures and/or algorithms studied in the class.
+   - Examples:
+	 - A Markov Chain based text generator using hash tables
+	 - An A* search implementation using Heaps as a priority queue

 ## Hunter College Policy on Academic Integrity
 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.

 ## ADA Policy